Quantum imaginary time evolution and UD-MIS problem

 Here $\mathcal{D}$ contains the information of all domains $D_{l,j}$, with $1\le l \le n$ and $1\le j \le m$.
 Finally, the QITE evolution is given by

 For simplicity, in the Section \ref{sec:numeric-results} we will fix all domains to be equal on each step (but not on each sub-step), that is, for each $1\leq l \leq m$, $D_{l,1} =\cdots= D_{l,n}$.

-In the construction of the QITE operator we have to define for each sub-step the domain of qubits where the Pauli strings act.
-In \cite{Motta_2019} it is argued that as the sub-steps increase, the dimension of the domain should increase from an initial domain that involves the qubits associated to the natural support of each $h[l]$.
+In constructing the QITE operator we have to define for each sub-step the domain of qubits where the Pauli strings act on.
+In \cite{Motta_2019} it is argued that as the number of sub-steps increase, the size of the domain should increase from an initial domain that involves the qubits associated with the natural support of each $h[l]$.
 In general, this is due to an expected increase in correlations between qubits when starting from a product state.
-However, it is argued that for systems with finite correlations over at most $C$ qubits bounded by $\mbox{exp}(-L/C)$, with $L$ the distance between the observables, the domain can be chosen with a width of at most $\mathcal{O}(C^D)$ surrounding the qubits on the support of $h[l]$ ($D$ the dimension of the underlying regular lattice).
-They also argue that the number of measurements and classical storage at a given time step required to perform the QITE computation is bounded by $\mbox{exp}(\mathcal{O}(C^D))$, but it scales in a quasi-polynomial way in terms of the numbers of qubits.
-In practice, however, we can choose a fixed domain smaller than the one induced by $C$ by truncating the unitary updates on each step to domain dimensions that fit the computational budget.
-Of course, the larger the dimension the better the approximation to the ground-state.
-Nevertheless, this approximate QITE version remains useful as a valid heuristic.
-We will use this approximate version all along this work.
+However, it is argued that for systems with finite correlations over at most $C$ qubits bounded by $\mbox{exp}(-L/C)$, with $L$ the Manhattan distance between the observables on the lattice, the domain can be chosen with a width of at most $\mathcal{O}(C^D)$ surrounding the qubits on the support of $h[l]$ ($D$ the dimension of the underlying regular lattice).
+They also argue that the number of measurements and classical storage at a given time step required to perform the QITE computation is bounded by $\mathcal{O}(\mbox{exp}(C^D))$, but it scales in a quasi-polynomial way in terms of the numbers of qubits.
+In practice, however, we can choose a fixed domain smaller than the one induced by $C$ by truncating the unitary updates on each step to domain sizes that fit the computational budget.
+Of course, the larger the size the better the approximation to the ground-state.
+Nevertheless, this approximate version of QITE remains useful as a valid heuristic and we use it in this work.